Cyberlorians/Articles/AADAssessment.md

 ## Create Asssessment Application

-*Authentication to Azure as Global Administrator*
+*Authentication to Azure as Global Administrator*- you will be prompted for MFA and after setup, you must consent to the application permissions.

 ```
 New-MicrosoftAssessmentsApplication -allowclobber -force